ABSTRACT

 - Related Works

-- Radiographic Care Of Trauma Patient: Case Study Of University Of Nigeria Teaching Hospital Enugu (unth), And National Orthopedic Hospital Enugu (nohe)
+- Challenges Associated With Spinal Trauma Cases In Radiography.
+A Case Study Of University Of Nigeria Teaching Hospital (unth), National Othorpedic Hospital Enugu (nohe) And Enugu State University Teaching Hospital (esuth)

-- Assessment Of Patient Attitude To The Involvement Of Students In Radiographic Examinations In Hospitals In Enugu Metropolis
+- Assessment Of The Usage Of Patients’ Changing Gown In Some Government Hospitals In Enugu Metropolis.

 - Establishment And Management Of A Private Radio-diagnostic Centre In Onitsha, Anambra State Problems And Prospects.